mikepthomas/projects/_posts/printer-filament.md

 ### eSun ABS+ (Orange)

-This filament will be used to print some of the accent parts for the [Voron 0.2](printer-voron-0.2).
+This filament will be used to print the accent parts for the [Voron 0.2](printer-voron-0.2).

 |                             Color                             | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                           | Purchased From                                     | Avg Cost | KGs Purchased | Notes                                                                       |
 | :-----------------------------------------------------------: | ----------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------- | -------- | ------------- | --------------------------------------------------------------------------- |